Defensive frailties hinder Japan's Brazil ambitions

 They were ably supported by 23-year-old Hotaru Yamaguchi, who took on the role of midfield protector, but whether his display was good enough to convince Zaccheroni to drop his trusted lieutenant Yasuhito Endo for Brazil is another matter.

-Likewise, Yasuyuki Konno has been Zaccheroni's favoured defender even though the Gamba Osaka man has struggled to repay the Italian's faith with shaky displays for club and country.
+Likewise, Yasuyuki Konno has been Zaccheroni's favored defender even though the Gamba Osaka man has struggled to repay the Italian's faith with shaky displays for club and country.

 Japan, with their attacking style at the forefront, are sure to be more entertaining than in their previous World Cup appearances, but may lack the defensive capabilities to be as successful in Brazil.